New Law Bans Exotic Animals in Traveling Shows in Massachusetts

 Advocates like Sheryl Becker, who has been actively involved in this cause, see the new law as a major victory for animal rights.

-Becker highlighted that the tragic death of an elephant named Beulah during the 2019 Big E fair played a pivotal role in advancing this legislation.
+Becker highlighted that the tragic death of an named Beulah during the 2019 Big E fair played a pivotal role in advancing this legislation.

 She praised the bill as “a huge success and long overdue” but emphasized that the fight to protect animals is far from over.